colinbeales/AzurePipelinesHOL/AzurePipelinesLab3.md

 <img src="images/Lab3_20.png" width="624"/>

-5. Depending on how quickly you clicked through you will either see the steps executing or see all the steps completed meaning our deployment has been successful creating a App Service in a "Dev" environement and deploying our build to this service.
+5. Depending on how quickly you clicked through you will either see the steps executing or see all the steps completed meaning our deployment has been successful creating a App Service in a "Dev" environment and deploying our build to this service.

 <img src="images/Lab3_21.png" width="624"/>